jdittrich/userNeedResearchBook/text/05_communicateResults.md

 The great thing about posters is that they can become part of the environment the design team works in.
 The poster can be a reminder of the most important results, and team members can refer and point to it in conversations.

 Posters are the most compact way to summarize your research: Only the most important results get on a poster.
-Text should be short and structured with headlines.
+Text should be short and structured with headings.
 You can use graphics to their full potential on a poster.
 Complex processes or diagrams often suffer from the limited space they get in other media.
 Here they shine.

 ![Poster summarizing the research into improving cooking skills](images/05_communication_PosterExample.png){#posterExample1 alt="A poster showing a research summary and several research findings on how people learn to improve their cooking skills using recipes and videos"}